mhd-sdk/REST-boilerplate-golang/README.md

 ![CLI Help page](./docs/cli-help.png)

-Usage
+### Usage

-To use the CLI, navigate to the cli directory and execute the appropriate commands.
+To use the CLI, navigate to the `cmd/cli` directory and execute the appropriate commands.
 For example:

+`go run main.go migrate`
+or
+`go run main.go get:todos`